-These requirements must be met by every applicant to be considered for funding under this RFP.
+These requirements must be met by every applicant to be considered for funding under this Request for Proposal (RFP).

 Priorities

 It is the policy of the State of Minnesota to ensure fairness, precision, equity, and consistency in competitive grant awards.
 This includes implementing diversity and inclusion in grant-making.